You are here

 - Require landlords to educate their tenants on how to be a good tenant and neighbor.

-- Post a residential rental license, local contact information and other City Ordinance requirements in a conspicuous place within the rental.
+- Post a residential rental business license, local contact information and other City Ordinance requirements in a conspicuous place within the rental.

 - Set occupancy limitations or apply for a time-limited exception of the new occupancy limits.